THIS NEVER HAPPENED

 Free Short Story (requires email address)

 Bunton Hill Garden and the village up the road are apparently all that’s left of Earth.
 The antiquated English garden was snatched out of time by the strange, non-temporal beings that observe from the boundaries of chaos-time.
 Like a zoo specimen, the garden was collected, along with the villagers and anyone unlucky enough to be visiting.
 The latter includes Dr. Emma Plavik, a botanist, who does her best to keep the garden safe from the irrational villagers and their inscrutable captors.
-But her hardest struggle is dealing with her own tremendous grief—and trying to forget what’s stuck behind the ancient door in the back of the garden, the one she keeps shut.
+But her hardest struggle is dealing with her own tremendous grief—and trying to forget what’s stuck behind the ancient door in the back of the garden, the one she keeps blocked with a stone, lest someone open it.